GreyRook/code-with-style/docs/review/reviewer/looking-for.md

 should be used, and how it behaves when used.

 *Adjustment Grey Rook:*
-*Particular emphasis is placed on the fact that comments are different from documentation.*
+*Particular emphasis is placed on the fact that comments are different from* *documentation.
+There can be a comment in the code to inform the reviewer that* *something was already tried and discarded.*
-*There can be a comment in the code to inform the reviewer that something was already tried and discarded.*
+*The developer needs to delete his ToDo comments after he fixed them.
+They* *shall not enter the actual merge request.*
-*ToDo comments can be deleted, spelling mistakes can be changed via suggestions.*
+*Spelling mistakes can be changed via suggestions.*

 ## Style